 Wild Cottage has one ground floor double bedroom [standard double bed], with en-suite shower room.
 The bedroom is equipped with a TV [with built-in DVD player], tea & coffee making facilities, a hair dryer, dual voltage shaver point etc., and is warm and comfortable.
 There is ample off-road parking for your vehicle, and bicycles can be stored in our garage.

 Wild Cottage Bed and Breakfast is a non-smoking property and unfortunately we are unable to cater for your pet.
 Please see our accommodation page for more details.

-In addition to a superb breakfast, we can, if you wish, provide you with an evening meal and even a packed lunch for those 'all day' birdwatching trips.
+In addition to a superb breakfast, we can, if you wish, provide you with an evening meal.
 Special dietary requirements are no problem - we are familiar with vegetarian, gluten-free, low fat diets etc. - just let us know.
 The nearest restaurant is in Craignure.

 Mull is very popular throughout the year.
 We recommend that you book sooner rather than later to avoid disappointment.
 Check for the latest availability here.

 Making an advanced booking is really easy, simply e-mail us from the availability page; or if you prefer you can telephone us on 01680 812105.

 Please remember that we have just the one double bedroom, we have no twin rooms or family rooms.
 Please note that a booking for a single night stay cannot be made more than two weeks in advance.

 View the full 2019 Tariff here.